NguyenHienNg/Note-App/docs/README.md

 - Related information – You can check out our project on GitHub, contribute translations, or report bugs to help reduce our workload and improve user support.

-# POLICIES and LICENSES

 If you’ve read through "About me", feel free to review our Privacy and Security Policy and License Agreement below to better understand what we're doing:

-- Privacy & Security Policy:
+# Privacy & Security Policy:

-- License:
+# LICENSES
   Copyright (C) 2015-2016 Willi Ye <williye97@gmail.com>

 Kernel Adiutor is free software: you can redistribute it and/or modify